eunices/eunices.github.io/_pages/cv.md

 - **Soh EJY**, Soh ZWW, Ascher JS, Tan HTW (2019).
 Diversity of plants with leaves cut by bees of the genus *Megachile* in Singapore.
 Nature in Singapore, 12, 63–74. [link](https://www.researchgate.net/publication/337077776_Diversity_of_plants_with_leaves_cut_by_bees_of_the_genus_Megachile_in_Singapore)

 All research work on [ResearchGate](https://www.researchgate.net/profile/Eunice_Soh2/research) / [Google Scholar](https://scholar.google.com/citations?user=8tnjlIUAAAAJ).

-## Academic conferences 🐛

-- Biodiversity Research Symposium (2014) by National Parks Board
-- First Insect-spider Annual Symposium (2014) by Department of Biological Sciences (NUS)

-## Opportunities 🐞

-I am completing my thesis in Jul 2021 and am looking for employment opportunities from Aug 2021, including (but not limited to)

-1. **Internship/ contract position in the tech industry** to gain hands-on/ practical experience.
-Preferably web development (backend or full stack), data engineering or dev ops.
-It would be great if there is a mentor available to guide or if full time employment is possible upon completion of internship.
-2. **Data analyst**.
-Preferably in government, healthcare or non-profit setting.
-3. **Assistant librarian**.
-Preferably in an university/ academic library.
-4. **Research assistant** in biology/epidemiology where I hope to pick up one or more of the skills in these areas:
-- artificial intelligence (computer vision for species identification),
-- statistical modelling (food security, eco-epidemiology),
-- remote sensing (Lidar for vegetation, landuse classification),
-- plant identification,
-- mathematical modelling (epidemiology) and/or
-- molecular biology (next-generation sequencing for population genomics).

-If I am a good fit/ if you wish to view my full resume, you may contact me at [eunice.sjy(at)gmail.com](mailto:eunice.sjy@gmail.com).